johannesnoordanus/image2gcode/README.md

   --noise <default:0>   noise power level, do not burn pixels below this power level --overscan <default:0>
                         overscan image lines to avoid incorrect power levels for pixels at left and right borders, number in pixels, default off
+  --showoverscan        show overscan pixels (note that this is visible and part of the gcode emitted!)
   --constantburn        select constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --validate            validate gcode file, do inverse and show image result -V, --version         show version number and exit
 ```